8 Fall-Tastic Pumpkin Events Across the Country

 The Great Pumpkin Beer Festival

 Sample 80+ pumpkin beers (plus a few surprises) at The Great Pumpkin Beer Festival, hosted by Seattle’s Elysian Brewing Company.
-Held at Seattle Center in 2017, the event’s centerpiece is an enormous, several-hundred-pound pumpkin that’s hollowed out, filled with Elysian pumpkin beer and tapped for all to enjoy.
+Held at Seattle Center, the event’s centerpiece is an enormous, several-hundred-pound pumpkin that’s hollowed out, filled with Elysian pumpkin beer and tapped for all to enjoy.
 Guests are encouraged to come dressed in orange or even in costume to compete in the costume contest.

 Ceredo and Kenova, W.V.